nablarch/nablarch-document/en/application_framework/adaptors/webspheremq_adaptor.rst

 .. important::

-  For using distributed transactions, an XA resource manager has to be configured for WebSphere MQ and authority to the database has to be granted.
+  For using distributed transactions, an XA resource manager has to be configured for IBM MQ and authority to the database has to be granted.
   Refer to the manual of the product to be used for the detailed configuration method and necessary authority.

 .. |br| raw:: html